Remote ATU v 1.0

 ESP32-WROOM32U with external WiFi antenna should provide up to 50-60meters (open space) signal distance coverage with acceptable signal level.
 For situations where WiFi is not an option, the future designs will be provided with CAN bus module.
 (However there is the feedback for using CAN media: additional (receiver) device is needed.
 This can be based on any Arduino (like Nano), or on ESP32D.
 I have working/tested device in hand, will add construction and code details later).

 The ADC the ADS1115 is used.
 It is 16-bit and gives good enough resolution (compared to 12-bit ESP32 in-build ADC).
-ADS1115 sencitivity in the given construct is 1mV with total range from 2 to 4096 mV in each A0 and A1.
+ADS1115 sensitivity in the given construct is 1mV with total range from 2 to 4096 mV in each A0 and A1.

 Tandem-match is based on BN43-3312 (20:1, -26dB) combined with Pi-att (-25dB) of 56 Ohm-442 Ohm-56 Ohm and two AD8310 log amplifiers.
 This solution allows to perform tuning even on values 1uW above AD8310 intercept level.
 For performance reasons the values set to perform tuning within the range from 0.01W to 200W PEP.